sytabaresa/kingly/README.md

    that user interface programming is highly iterative, wouldn't the maintainability benefits be significant ?
-  - the experience with gaming shows that, passed a given level of AI complexity, other techniques are better suited.
+  - the experience with gaming shows that, passed a given level of AI complexity, other techniques are better suited (behaviour trees, etc.).
 How does this translate to the graphical user interfaces problem space?
 What would be a sweet spot?
 - the absence of existing javascript libraries which satisfy our [design criteria](https://github.com/brucou/state-transducer#api-design)
   - mostly, we want the state machine library API design to be as close as possible from the mathematical object denoting it.
 This should allow us to reason about it, compose and reuse